 Tanenbaum Family Lecture

-This lecture will be delivered on Zoom.
-To attend, please click THIS LINK at 4pm on Monday, January 10th, 2022.
+This lecture will be delivered in-person at JHB100 and virtually via Zoom.
+To attend virtually, please click THIS LINK on Monday, February 6 at 4 PM.